Hiring a person in Poland

 What Article 21(2) covers — and what it does not:

-• Income tax (PIT): separate.
-It follows the employee’s residency and the applicable treaty; a foreign employer with no permanent establishment in Poland is not the PIT payer, so it is not settled by the social-security mechanism, and the exact filing route is confirmed for each case.
+- Income tax (PIT): separate.
+It follows the employee’s residency and the applicable treaty; a foreign employer with no permanent establishment in Poland is not the PIT payer, so it is not settled by the social-security mechanism, and the applicable treatment depends on the employee’s circumstances.

 Money flow.
 Directly from employer to employee.
 Certa never touches the funds — we calculate the contributions and PIT and pass the figures to you and the employee.
 We never hold your money.